thingdom/node-neo4j/README.md

 example.
 (The `models/User.js` file in particular is the one that interacts with this library.)

-This library is now officially "v1", but "v2" will almost certainly have breaking changes in order to support Neo4j 2.0 and generally improve the API ([roadmap][]).
-You can be sheltered from these changes if you simply specify your node-neo4j dependency as `1.x` or `~1.0` instead of `*`.
+This library is officially stable at "v1", but "v2" will almost certainly have breaking changes to support only Neo4j 2.0 and generally improve the API ([roadmap][]).
+You can be sheltered from these changes if you simply specify your package.json dependency as `1.x` or `~1.0` instead of `*`.

 [Roadmap]: https://github.com/thingdom/node-neo4j/wiki/Roadmap